SamHaoYuan/DSANForAAAI2021/README.md

 # Dual Sparse Attention Network For Session based Recommendation

 This code is used to reproduce the main experiment of our paper.
-We will open source code of baselines after cleaning the code.

 ## Requirements